Mitski

-Mitski Miyawaki (born Mitsuki Laycock; September 27, 1990), known professionally by the mononym Mitski, is a Japanese-born American singer-songwriter.
-Mitski self-released her first two albums, Lush (2012) and Retired from Sad, New Career in Business (2013), while studying studio composition at Purchase College's Conservatory of Music.
-These albums were created originally as her senior project at Purchase.
-She released her third studio album, Bury Me at Makeout Creek, in 2014 through Double Double Whammy after graduating.
+Mitsuki Laycock (born September 27, 1990), also known as Mitski Miyawaki, and known professionally as Mitski, is an American singer-songwriter.
+She self-released her first two albums, Lush (2012), and Retired from Sad, New Career in Business (2013), while studying composition at Purchase College's Conservatory of Music.
+Her third studio album, Bury Me at Makeout Creek, was released in 2014 on the label Double Double Whammy.

-Mitski then signed with Dead Oceans in 2015 and released her critically acclaimed albums Puberty 2 (2016), Be the Cowboy (2018) and Laurel Hell (2022), the last of which entered the top ten in several territories.
-In 2022, Ben Beaumont-Thomas of The Guardian dubbed her the "best young songwriter" in the United States.
-In 2022 she co-wrote "This Is a Life" from the film Everything Everywhere All at Once, which earned her an Academy Award nomination for Best Original Song.
+Mitski signed with Dead Oceans in 2015 and released Puberty 2 (2016), Be the Cowboy (2018), and Laurel Hell (2022), the last of which made the top ten in several countries.
+In 2022, The Guardian dubbed her the "best young songwriter" in the United States of America.
+That same year, she co-composed "This Is a Life" with Son Lux for the film Everything Everywhere All at Once, which earned her an Academy Award nomination for Best Original Song.
+Her seventh studio album, The Land Is Inhospitable and So Are We, was released in 2023.
+The album's third single, "My Love Mine All Mine", became Mitski's first song to chart on the Billboard Hot 100.

 Early life

-Mitski Miyawaki was born Mitsuki Laycock on September 27, 1990, in Mie Prefecture, Japan to a White American father and a Japanese mother.
+Mitsuki Laycock was born on September 27, 1990, in Mie Prefecture, Japan, to an American father and a Japanese mother; she now uses her mother's surname, going by Mitski Miyawaki.
+She has a sister.
 Her first language was Japanese.
-She moved frequently while growing up due to her father's job at the United States Department of State, living in Turkey, China, Malaysia, the Czech Republic, and the Democratic Republic of Congo before settling in the United States.
-She sang in a choir in high school and was 18 when she wrote her first song on the piano.
+She moved frequently while growing up due to her father's job at the United States Department of State, also living in Turkey, China, Malaysia, the Czech Republic, and the Democratic Republic of the Congo before settling in the United States.
+In her teens, while back in Japan, she briefly worked with a talent manager who she has said wanted her to be a "cute young girl [...] pop idol".
+She sang in a choir in high school and was 18 when she wrote her first song on the piano while living in Ankara, Turkey.